Transcaucasian Socialist Federative Soviet Republic: History

 The roots of a Transcaucasian condominium state trace back to the dissolution of the Russian Empire in 1918, following the October Revolution, when the provinces of the Caucasus seceded and formed their own state called the Transcaucasian Federation.
 Competing ethno-national interests and confrontation with the Ottoman Empire in World War I led to the dissolution of the Transcaucasian Federation only two months later, in April 1918.
 The three successor states—the First Republic of Armenia, the Democratic Republic of Azerbaijan, and the Democratic Republic of Georgia—lasted until 1920, when they were invaded by the Red Army and sovietized during the Armenian–Azerbaijani war.
-The Armenian, Azerbaijani and Georgian Soviet Socialist Republics took the place of their respective nations.
+The Armenian, Azerbaijani, and Georgian Soviet Socialist Republics took the place of their respective nations.

-The Soviets subsequently saw need for economic, military, and political unification of the region to fight against the imperialists in the ongoing Russian Civil War and to defend against counterrevolutionary remnants from the 1920 invasion, in addition to helping restore the region's economy and eliminate interethnic tensions.
 Following a proposal by Vladimir Lenin, the three Soviet Republics were united into the Federative Union of Socialist Soviet Republics of Transcaucasia on 12 March 1922.
 On 13 December that year, the First All-Caucasian Congress of Soviets transformed this federation of states into a unified federal state and renamed it the Transcaucasian Socialist Federative Soviet Republic, though keeping formally the autonomy of its constituent republics.
 The congress also adopted the constitution, appointed the Central Executive Committee (the highest legislative body between congressional sessions), and the Council of People's Commissars (the government).
-Mamia Orakhelashvili, a Georgian Bolshevik leader, became the first chairman of the Transcaucasian SFSR's Council of People's Commissars.Tbilisi was the capital of the republic.
+Mamia Orakhelashvili, a Georgian Bolshevik leader, became the first chairman of the Transcaucasian SFSR's Council of People's Commissars.
+Tbilisi was the capital of the republic.

 Order of the Red Banner of Labour issued by the Transcaucasian SFSR, with Azerbaijani and Armenian scripts and imagery of a minecart and oil derrick.

 The republic became a founding member of the Soviet Union on 30 December along with the Russian SFSR, the Ukrainian SSR, and the Byelorussian SSR.
-In December 1936, the Transcaucasian SFSR was dissolved and divided again among the Georgian, Armenian and Azerbaijani SSRs.
+In December 1936, the Transcaucasian SFSR was dissolved and divided again among the Georgian, Armenian, and Azerbaijani SSRs.